 Soil samples representative of Site conditions will be collected at eight locations widely distributed across the Site, as shown in Figure 2.
-Samples will be collected from the surface at 0 to 0.5 ft bgs, from 13 to 15 ft bgs and from 23 to 25 ft bgs.
-Additional samples will be collected from any interval exhibiting elevated PID readings or visual and olfactory impacts.
+Samples will be collected from the surface at 0 to 0.5 ft bgs, 15 to 20 ft bgs and 30 to 35 ft bgs.
+An additional sample will be collected from the base of observed urban fill or observed petroleum impacts, assumed to be encountered at 6 to 8 ft bgs but subject to change based on field investigation observations.
+Additional samples will be collected from any interval exhibiting impacts in the form of elevated PID readings or visual and olfactory impacts.
 Soil samples will be analyzed for:

-- Target Compound List (TCL) VOCs using EPA method 8260B - TCL SVOCs using EPA method 8270C - Total Analyte List (TAL) Metals using EPA method 6010 - PCBs using EPA method 8082 - Per- and polyfluoroalkyl substances (PFAS) by EPA Method 537.1 - 1,4-dioxane by EPA Method 8270 SIM
+- Target Compound List (TCL) VOCs using EPA method 8260B - TCL SVOCs using EPA method 8270C

+- Total Analyte List (TAL) Metals using EPA method 6010 - PCBs using EPA method 8082 - Per- and polyfluoroalkyl substances (PFAS) by EPA Method 537.1 - 1,4-dioxane by EPA Method 8270 SIM